esanchezgomez/network-challenge/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Follow these steps in order to implement the code.

 1. In your device, create the folder structure where you will clone this repository to
 2. Clone the repo.
 You can use for example <strong>Git Bash</strong> to do this.
    ```sh